General IAM Concepts

 Configure a strong password policy for users.

-Enable MFA for privileged users.
+Enable MFA for all users.

 Use roles for applications that run on AWS EC2 instances.